As more Deshaun Watson accusers go public, their attorney rails against quarterback’s response

 “Your guy’s got some kind of weird problem ... alleged problem,” Buzbee said he told Hardin.
 “This is already spiraling in a bad direction. ...
 Why don’t we try to resolve this now?”

 Buzbee had filed three lawsuits against Watson by then, and he told Hardin he had another four ready to go, he said.
-Buzbee had tried to settle weeks prior, he told Hardin, but had been rebuffed by the quarterback’s management at the firm Athletes First, whom Buzbee characterized to Hardin, he said, as “arrogant, dismissive jackasses.”
+Buzbee had tried to settle weeks earlier, he told Hardin, but had been rebuffed by the quarterback’s management at the firm Athletes First, whom Buzbee characterized to Hardin, he said, as “arrogant, dismissive jackasses.”

 According to Buzbee, Hardin asked to have until 5 p.m. the next day to confer with Watson and his management.
 At 7 p.m. the following day, Buzbee said, he got a text from Hardin informing him there would be no settlement.